conormcafee/mitso-marketing/src/pages/case-studies/obelisk.md

   needed and more and we could not have achieved what we did without her.
 We continue to use her company’s services.

-  I would highly recommend her and her team, you will not be disappointed.
+  I would highly recommend her and her team, you will not be disappointed
 ---
 Obelisk is a multinational company delivering infrastructure solutions for the telecoms and power sectors in Ireland, UK and Africa.
 The company wanted to align its ambitions to grow with a brand refresh to present a new direction for the company.